 Nick Hancock - Rockall Solo Endurance Expedition

-Orca III and the crew assisted Nick Hancock in his attempt to break two world records and occupy Rockall solo for sixty days.
+Angus and the crew assisted Nick Hancock in his attempt to break two world records and occupy Rockall solo for sixty days.
 Rockall is a landmass another 200 miles past St Kilda.
 To view footage from the reconnaissance mission in 2012 you can watch the video below.
 Unfortunately Nick was unable to land on Rockall in 2013 but there is the possibility of another attempt next year.
-You can visit the Rockall Solo website and donate to the charity Help for Heroes here.

 Ben Fogle and Norman John Gilles